All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 You may have heard about Ozempic being prescribed for weight loss.
 This is called off-label prescribing.
 It means a provider prescribes a medication for a purpose other than its FDA-approved indication.

 Off-label prescribing is legal and common in medicine.
 Providers do it when clinical evidence supports using a medication for a condition it was not specifically approved to treat.
-Since Ozempic and Wegovy contain the same active ingredient, some providers prescribe Ozempic off-label for weight management.
+Since Ozempic and Wegovy contain the prescribed active pharmaceutical ingredient, some providers prescribe Ozempic off-label for weight management.

 • Insurance may not cover it.
-If Ozempic is prescribed off-label for weight loss, insurance companies may deny the claim since it is not approved for that use.
+If Ozempic is prescribed off-label for weight loss, insurance companies may deny the claim since it isn't approved for that use.

 • Dose limitations.
 Ozempic maxes out at 2.0 mg.
 The optimal weight loss dose studied in clinical trials was 2.4 mg.